Divine Prosperity: Heresy or What? #2

 • Eschew evil and evildoers, and;

 • Meditate on God’s Word.
-And the kind of meditation involved here is not that found in the eastern religions of Hinduism and Buddhism, but of speaking the Word of God aloud to ourselves.
+And the kind of meditation involved here is not that found in the Eastern religions, but of speaking the Word of God aloud to ourselves.

 Joshua 1:8

-There is another verse that conceptually ties into this one, a verse found within God’s personal commission of Joshua as Moses’ successor.
-To establish context, God has spent the previous 7 verses encouraging Joshua be strong, courageous and not be afraid, promising that he will be successful and prosperous in everything he does as God’s anointed leader of Israel.
+There is yet another verse which conceptually ties into Psalm 1, one found within God’s personal commission of Joshua as Moses’ successor.
+To establish context, God has spent the previous 7 verses encouraging Joshua to be strong, courageous and not be afraid, promising that he will be successful and prosperous in everything he does as God’s anointed leader of Israel.
 In verse 8, we find an extension of the concepts found in Psalm 1:

 observe (shamar)